 To help female veterans and their families struggling financially, The Dixon Center gives one-time grants through its Women Veterans Emergency Financial Assistance program.

-Veterans' grants can be used to pay for various expenses, including petrol, job training, housing fees, etc. Veterans' grants can also be used to start up a business.
+Veterans' grants can be used to pay for various expenses, including petrol, training, housing fees, etc. Veterans' grants can also be used to start up a business.

 10. Grants.gov